 Biomedical scientists in the NHS are paid on the Agenda for Change scale.
 The current pay scales are from April 2018.
 They usually start on Band 5, £23,113 to £29,905 a year.
 A biomedical scientist specialist is on Band 6, £27,635 to £37,000 a year.

 With further qualifications and experience this could rise to Band 7, £32,974 to £43,471 a year as an advanced biomedical scientist.

-- You would spend most of your time working in a laboratory.
+You would spend most of your time working in a hospital laboratory.

-- You would have to wear protective clothing, such as a white coat, a mask or gloves.
+You would have to wear protective clothing, such as a white coat, a mask and gloves.

-- Four Scottish universities (Abertay, Glasgow Caledonian, Robert Gordon and the West of Scotland) offer integrated degrees accredited by the Institute of Biomedical Science (IBMS), which also meet the registration requirements of the Health and Care Professions Council (HCPC).
+Five Scottish universities (Abertay, Glasgow Caledonian, Robert Gordon, Strathclyde and the West of Scotland) offer integrated degrees accredited by the Institute of Biomedical Science (IBMS), which also meet the registration requirements of the Health and Care Professions Council (HCPC).
 HCPC registration is essential if you want to work within the NHS.

 As a biomedical scientist you might work in the National Health Service (NHS), the Blood Transfusion Service, private or Medical Research Council laboratories, Food Standards Agency or in pharmaceutical manufacturing.